Couchers-org/couchers/app/web/markdown/documents/guide.md

 To get started, do the following tasks:

-1. Get set up on your new google @couchers.org account
+1. Get set up on your new Google @couchers.org account
-    - make sure you can sign in and view the shared google drive folders
+    - make sure you can sign in and view the shared Google drive folders
     - (optional) [forward your emails](https://support.google.com/mail/answer/10957?hl=en#zippy=) to your regular email account.
 This way you can get all emails and event invitations sent to your regular email address
 2. Get set up on Slack
     - [download the app](https://slack.com/downloads) on your desktop and/or phone